quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Initiating Connection Migration {#initiating-migration}

-A client MAY initiate connection migration to a new local address in one of two ways.

-The client MAY immediately migrate the connection by sending all packets from the new local address.
+A client can migrate a connection to a new local address by sending all packets from the new local address.
 Since the server's address is validated during connection establishment, receiving acknowledgments for this data serves as proof of the server's reachability from the new address.
 Note that since acknowledgments may be received on any path, return reachability on the new path is not established.
 To establish return reachability on the new path, a client MAY concurrently initiate path validation {{migrate-validate}} on the new path.

-Alternatively, the client could probe for server reachability from the new local address first using path validation {{migrate-validate}} and migrate the connection to the new address later.
+If it has the opportunity, a client MAY probe for server reachability from a new local address using path validation {{migrate-validate}} prior to migrating the connection to it.
 Failure of path validation simply means that the new local address is not usable for this connection.
 Failure to validate a path does not cause the connection to end unless there are no valid alternative paths available.

 A client migrating to a new local address SHOULD use a new connection ID for packets sent from that address, see {{migration-linkability}} for further